ubirch/ubirch-testkit/TestKit.md

     If the IMSI is unknown, make sure the SD card is inserted and power up the TestKit with the micro USB cable.

     The TestKit will create a file `imsi.txt` on the SD card which contains the IMSI of your SIM card.
     During this process the LED should switch on and change colors.
-Once the LED changes to bright yellow, it's done and you can unplug the TestKit again.
+Once the LED changes to bright yellow, after about 20 seconds, it's done and you can unplug the TestKit again.

     Push the SD card to eject it and use a SD card reader to get your IMSI.